iulogistic29/critical-path-finder/README.md

 # Critical Path Finder
-A web app that finds critical path and send reminder emails
+A web app that finds critical path and sends reminder emails